 When the snow is cleared on the Mount Baker Highway, opening up the road to popular Artist Point, Heather Meadows Visitors Center at Austin Pass Picnic Area offers an excellent launch point for hikes for all abilities and interests.
-Enjoy this Accessible Adventures video for a wheelchair friendly perspective.
+Enjoy this Accessible Adventures video from a wheelchair friendly perspective.

 Once you arrive at Austin Pass, you can pick your adventure and go from there!
 You may choose to just chill and enjoy a picnic with amazing views.
 Or get your boots on and hit the trail.

-“The Civilian Conservation Corps built the Heather Meadows Visitor Center in 1940 for a ski warming hut.Â Workers used rock and heavy timber to meticulously restore the buildingâ€™s architectural lines to blend into the surrounding environment.
+“The Civilian Conservation Corps built the Heather Meadows Visitor Center in 1940 for a ski warming hut.Â Workers used to rock and heavy timber to meticulously restore the buildingâ€™s architectural lines to blend into the surrounding environment.
 The center sits on a rock ledge at the edge of the Austin Pass Picnic Area and overlooks Bagley Lakes in the Heather Meadows area located along the upper reaches of the Mt.
 Baker Scenic Byway, State Route 542.

-The building is accessible and open mid-July to late September on a daily basis from 10 a.m. to 4 p.m.
+The building is accessible and opens mid-July to late September on a daily basis from 10 a.m. to 4 p.m.
 Visitors can buy books, maps and other sales items including federal recreation passes.” – US Forest Service.

 Two easy hikes from Heather Meadows are the Fire and Ice Trail and the Bagley Lakes Trail.